mlanies/cloudbridge-client/docs/API.md

 - `server_unavailable` — Server unavailable
 - `invalid_tunnel_info` — Invalid tunnel info
 - `unknown_message_type` — Unknown message type
+- `tenant_limit_exceeded` — Tunnel or connection limit for tenant exceeded
+- `tenant_not_found` — Tenant not found or not authorized
+- `ip_not_allowed` — IP address not allowed for this tenant
+- `buffer_pool_exhausted` — Buffer pool exhausted, try later
+- `data_transfer_failed` — Data transfer error

 ## Notes
 - All fields are required unless otherwise specified.
 - All messages must be valid UTF-8 JSON.
 - No message compression is used.
 - All connections must use TLS 1.3.
+- For multi-tenancy, tenant_id is required in JWT and all tunnel-related messages.
+- Metrics are available via Prometheus endpoint if enabled in config.